SceneDiff: A Benchmark and Method for Multiview Object Change Detection: Additional Results

 \subsection{Results on ChangeSim}

 Although our primary focus is on image pairs with diverse viewpoints, we provide comparisons with existing work~\cite{Kim_2025_CVPR,wang2023reduce,chen2021dr,liu2021super,sakurada2020weakly} on ChangeSim~\cite{park2021changesim} in Table~\ref{tab:two_view_similar_pose_tab}.
-Despite ChangeSim's similar-viewpoint setting, our method still outperforms all existing methods.
+We generate the output using the two-view input setting (Sec.~4.4), project the predicted change from the reference (training) view onto the query (test) view, and take the union with the predicted change in the query view to achieve a symmetric change prediction.
+Despite ChangeSim's similar-viewpoint setting, our method still outperforms existing methods.